Asthma

 3. Schedule an asthma review – every year and after every attack

-An asthma review by an appropriately trained clinician after every attack helps to work out what went wrong so you can adjust your asthma management plan as needed.
+An asthma review by an appropriately trained clinician after every attack helps to work out what went wrong so you can adjust the asthma management plan as needed.
+A child with asthma should have a review at least once every year.
+If thier GP surgery hasn't invited for a check-up, it's fine to book the appointment yourself.
+Find out more about how to get the most out of your child's asthma review.

 4. Consider air pollution and its impact on lung health